-The performance metrics are based on expected ACS earnings, which reflect the revenue and cost synergies that were estimated when Xerox acquired ACS, including certain post-acquisition adjustments and combined company synergies.
-The performance metrics assume a year-over-year growth in ACS earnings of approximately 26%.
-Maximum shares were earned for 2010 performance results and no shares were earned for 2011 performance results.
+The performance metrics are based on expected Xerox Services earnings, which reflect the revenue and cost synergies that were estimated when Xerox acquired Xerox Services, including certain post-acquisition adjustments and combined company synergies.
+The performance metrics assume a year-over-year growth in Xerox Services earnings of approximately 26%.
+Based on performance results over the three year performance period, maximum shares were earned for 2010 performance results and no shares were earned for 2011 and 2012 performance results.